Razyapoo/KGBClusteringDocumentation/user_documentation.md

   - "Témata pracoviště"
   - "Sdílená témata pracoviště"

-See the Figure 9 for an example.

 <p align="center">
     <img src="img/hierarchical_non_hierarchical_expansions.png" alt="hierarchical-and-non-hierarchical-expansions" title="Hierarchical and non hierarchical expansions" width="530"/><br/>
     <em>Figure 9.
 Hierarchical and non-hierarchical expansions</em>
 </p>

 > **Note**
-> - A [hierarchical group](#hierarchical-groups) can be continuously build using a hierarchical expansions (example is shown in the Figure 1).
+> - A [hierarchical group](#hierarchical-groups) can be continuously build using hierarchical expansions (example is shown in the Figure 1).
 > - Non-hierarchical expansions expand a node with its neighborhood, where each neighbor is connected to that node by an edge.

 <h3 id="checkbox-guide">Checkbox</h3>